cs2620-pr/fp-tor-replica/engineering_notebook.md

 ## 1. Introduction

-This engineering notebook documents our implementation of a simplified Tor-inspired relay network, created as an educational project to demonstrate the core principles of anonymous communication.
-The system implements a centralized directory service with onion routing through multiple relay nodes, providing anonymity through layered encryption and path indirection.
+This engineering notebook details our construction of a Tor-like relay network built to illustrate the elements of anonymous communication.
+Both the centralized directory service and the onion routing through multiple relay nodes connect communications in layers of encryption and path indirection, providing anonymity.

-Unlike the actual Tor network, which uses a decentralized architecture, our system relies on a Central Directory Server (CDS) to coordinate relays and facilitate circuit establishment.
-This design choice was made to simplify the implementation while still demonstrating the fundamental concepts of onion routing.
+Unline the Tor network which utilizes a decentralized structure, our system uses a Central Directory Server (CDS) to help coordinate and establish circuits amongst the relays.
+While relying on a CDS de-functionalizes the system and therefore demonstrates an aspect of anonymity, using a CDS simplified the implementation and code creation, but still displayed the primary notions of how onion routing works.

-This project is a Tor-inspired relay chat system designed to demonstrate the principles of onion routing, secure messaging, and distributed relay management.
-It features a robust backend for relay and destination server management, a user-friendly frontend for visualization and control, and a modular client for secure communication.
+This is a Tor-inspired relay chat system to show the concepts of onion routing based secure messaging and distributed relay-center operation.
+The project includes an involved backend system as a protocol for managing relays and destination servers, a frontend user interface for logging in and observing and managing relays, and a modular client for secure communications.

 ## 2. System Architecture

 ### 2.1 Overview

-Our system consists of five main components:
+Our system consists of these main components:

 1. **Central Directory Server (CDS)**: Manages relay registration and provides circuit information to clients
 2. **Relay Nodes**: Decrypt one layer of encryption and forward messages to the next node